 Let’s unpack each option a little more.

-The FreeStyle Libre is not actually a Continuous Glucose Monitor (CGM) but a Flash Glucose Monitor.
-You can read all about it here.
-Essentially, there are two big differences between flash and CGM: flash is very simple and convenient to use – no transmitter, just a small sensor.
-And it doesn’t offer alarms.
+The FreeStyle Libre 2 is now a Continuous Glucose Monitor (CGM).
+It is a single unit CGM: no transmitter, just a small sensor.
+It offers minute-by-minute glucose readings, sent directly to your phone via an app.
+And it alarms if your glucose is too high or low.
 You don’t need to calibrate using fingersticks (checking the accuracy with a blood glucose test) like in some CGMs.
 When using the FreeStyle LibreLink app, you have excellent accuracy with a MARD of 9.2%, comparable to other CGMs in the South African market.
 (MARD is Mean Absolute Relative Difference and assesses the accuracy of CGMs).

-The FreeStyle Libre is being sold as the most obvious first step if you’ve never tried a CGM before, because it gives you all the advantages of the CGM:
+The FreeStyle Libre 2 is being sold as the most obvious first step if you’ve never tried a CGM before, because it gives you all the advantages of the CGM at a lower cost:

 - 24 hour blood glucose readings